New Hampshire defies national Democrats’ new calendar and sets the presidential primary for Jan. 23

 The Democratic National Committee approved a new calendar with a primary in South Carolina, which has a large Black population, on Feb.
 3, 2024, followed three days later by Nevada.
 The schedule also moves Michigan into the group of early states voting before Super Tuesday on March 5, 2024, when most of the rest of the country holds primaries.

 There will be 24 Republicans on the ballot in New Hampshire and 21 Democrats.
 Biden won't appear on the New Hampshire ballot and isn't planning to campaign there, though some of the state's top Democrats are organizing a write-in campaign backing his reelection bid.
-Scanlan called Biden's decision a "sad choice."
+Scanlan, a Republican, called Biden's decision a "sad choice."

 “Maybe he will win because people in the state want to write his name on the ballot, but maybe he won’t," Scanlan said after the news conference.